Collective Entity Alignment via Adaptive Features: Collective Entity Alignment

-We further illustrate this process via Figure~\ref{fig:daa}.
+\begin{myexample} The example in Figure~\ref{fig:daa} illustrates the algorithm.
+(1) Suppose there are three source entities $u_1, u_2, u_3$ and three target entities $v_1, v_2, v_3$; (2) Given the fused similarity matrix $\vec M$, where the values in an entity's corresponding row/column denote its preferences (larger value is preferred).
+Source entities first make proposals to target entities.
+Both $u_1$ and $u_2$ propose to $v_1$ and $u_3$ proposes to $v_2$.
+Since $v_1$ prefers $u_1$ to $u_2$, it accepts $u_1$ and rejects $u_2$, and $v_2$ accepts its only proposer $u_3$; (3) In the next round, $u_2$ is the only source entity that is unmatched and it proposes to its second most preferable entity $v_2$.
+Although $v_2$ is temporally matched to $u_3$, it accepts $u_2$'s offer and rejects $u_3$ since it prefers $u_2$ to $u_3$; (4) In the final round, the only unmatched source entity $u_3$ proposes to $v_3$ and they form a match. \end{myexample}

 This algorithm guarantees that every entity gets matched.
 At the end, there cannot be a source entity and a target entity both unmatched, as this source entity must have proposed to this target entity at some point (since a source entity will eventually propose to every target entity, if necessary) and, being proposed to, the target entity would necessarily be matched (to a source entity) thereafter.

-Also, the ``marriages'' are stable, meaning there will not be \emph{blocking pairs}.
+Also, the ``marriages'' are stable.
 Let $u$ and $v$ both be matched, but not to each other.
 Upon completion of the algorithm, it is not possible for both $u$ and $v$ to prefer each other over their current partners.
-If $u$ prefers $v$ to its current partner, it must have proposed to $v$ before it proposed to its current partner.
-If $v$ accepted $u$'s proposal, yet is not matched to it at the end, $v$ must have dumped $u$ for some entity it prefers more, and therefore does not like $u$ more than its current partner.
-If $v$ rejected $u$'s proposal, it was already with some entity it liked more than $u$.

-\myparagraph{Discussion} Stable matching is competitive of its outcome and efficiency.
-However, theoretically, EA can also be formed as a Maximum Weighted Bipartite Matching problem that requires the elements from two sets to be paired one-to-one \emph{and} to have the largest sum of pairwise utilities (similarity scores).
-This maximum weighted perfect bipartite matching problem is a classical combinatorial optimization problem in computer science.
-It can be formulated and solved in polynomial time as a linear program or using more specialized Hungarian algorithm techniques~\cite{kuhn1955hungarian}.

-Though it is tempting to optimize the matching over certain utility functions, a stable matching is more desirable, since it takes into account a diverse set of preferences of source and target entities, and produces a matching result where no participants have incentives to deviate from.
-Also, DAA is of much higher efficiency.
+\myparagraph{Discussion} Theoretically, EA can also be formed as the maximum weighted bipartite matching problem that requires the elements from two sets to be paired one-to-one \emph{and} to have the largest sum of pairwise utilities (similarity scores).
+In this way, the classic Hungarian algorithm may be applied, which however could be computationally prohibitive for EA ($O(n^4)$).
+Nevertheless, stable matching is more desirable, since it produces a matching result where no participants have incentives to deviate from and requires much less time.